josteinaj/docker-pipeline/README.md

 ## Roadmap

 v0.1:
-- [ ] Everything is defined in a single YAML file.
+- [x] Everything is defined in a single YAML file.
-- [ ] No dependencies other than Docker.
+- [x] No dependencies other than Docker.
 Is itself a docker image.
-- [ ] Chain docker images to create data pipelines. (i.e. parse yaml and chain list of steps)
+- [x] Chain docker images to create data pipelines. (i.e. parse yaml and chain list of steps)
-- [ ] Basic testing with `assert`
+- [x] Testing with `test`
-- [ ] The `dockerfile` instruction (useful while developing)
+- [x] The `dockerfile` instruction (useful while developing)

 v0.2:
-- [ ] Thorough testing with `test`
+- [ ] Testing with `assert`

 v0.3:
-- [ ] Watches a folder for new input files and directories.
-Automatically passes it into the pipeline.

-v0.4:
 - [ ] full support for pipeline definition grammar
   - [ ] support `if`, `elsif` and `else`
   - [ ] support `foreach`
   - [ ] support `synchronized`

 v0.4:
+- [ ] Watches a folder for new input files and directories.
+Automatically passes it into the pipeline.

+v0.5:
 - [ ] Send messages to Slack channel.
 - [ ] View live-updated status webpage
   - [ ] showing which containers are running at each step